mayank-94/employee-management-application/employee-system/BasicInfo.md

  	using the annotation @ExceptionHandler.

 #SPRING BOOT ACTUATOR -
 It is a production ready feature.
 It helps in managing and monitor our application using http endpoints.
-By default, it runs on the same port as our application, but we can override it using the property,
+By default, it runs on the same port as our application, but we can override it using the property.
+It runs on the path /actuator, but we can override it using the property.
+As endpoints expose sensitive information, we need to make sure which endpoints we want to expose.

  - management.server.port

-it runs on the path /actuator, but we can override it using the property,
  - management.endpoints.web.base-path
-	As endpoints expose sensitive information, we need to make sure which endpoints we want to expose,
  - management.endpoints.web.exposure.include=info, metric, health